stacket-team/tankomat/README.md

 </p>

 <h3 align="center">
-  Flutter PWA for keeping track of your gas usage
+  Flutter PWA for keeping track of your workouts and more!
 </h3>

-Tankomat provides access to a gas prices map and is a safe space to store information about your fuel usage.
-It will show you your average fuel consumption arranged into a graph.
+Dopine provides access to the wide community of sportsmen who share their workout routines with others.
+Schedule and invite your friends to your own training sessions.
+Watch your progress and add new exercises as you go.

 ### Features

+* Create your own workouts
-* Keep track of your gas usage
+* Keep track of your gym progress
-* Check gas prices in your neighbourhood
+* Invite your friends to exercise meetups

-Made for drivers
+Made for people who are active in sports

 * Open or download this app and create a free account
-* Benefit from the broad community of drivers
+* Benefit from the broad community of sportsmen
-* Contribute yourself by using the app
+* Contribute yourself by publishing your workouts

 ## Usage

-This is a Progressive Web Application so you can download it from [here](https://tankomat.netlify.app/) using just your browser
+This is a Progressive Web Application so you can download it from [here](https://dopine.netlify.app/) using just your browser

 You can use Google or Facebook to sign in (or just an email and password)

-After creating an account every time you visit a gas station add it to your history
+After creating an account checkout published workout routines

-Thanks to other users you can check the map and see gas prices in your city
+Thanks to other users you can use theirs trainings

+You can create your own workouts and invite friends to scheduled meetups